traject/traject/README.md

 For more on `each_record`, see [Indexing Rules: Macros and Custom Logic](./doc/indexing_rules.md).

-There is also an `after_processing` method that can be used to register logic that will be called after the entire has been processed.
+There is also an `after_processing` method that can be used to register logic that will be called after the entire input has been processed.
 You can use it for whatever custom ruby code you might want for your app (send an email?
 Clean up a log file?
 Trigger a Solr replication?)

 ~~~ruby
 after_processing do